Shiyong-Cui/calibration/README.md

 # calibration

-This project jointly calibration a camera and a Tof camera.
+This project jointly calibrats a RGB camera and a Tof camera.